vivid-planet/comet/docs/docs/comet-core-development/creating-customizable-admin-components.md

 ## Slots

-Each element or sub-component of a Comet Admin component is defined as a slot.
+Each element or subcomponent of a Comet Admin component is defined as a slot.

 A slot is created and styled by using `createComponentSlot()` and passing in the HTML element or component you want to be the base of your slot.